rafikalid/lru-ttl-cache/README.md

 # lru-ttl-cache
-Super fast Optimized in memory LRU and TTL cache.
+The fastest and more Optimized in memory LRU, MRU and TTL cache for Node.js, Browser and JS-based environnement.
-Works with all javascript environments including Node.js and browsers.
+The only cache that supports permanent items.
-- LRU cache: Removes Least Recently Used items
+- LRU cache: Removes Least Recently Used items when maximum entries exceeded
 - TTL cache: Removes expired item (Time To Live cache)
-- Permanent items: Items marked as permanent are not removed from the cache until you do it yourself
+- Permanent items: Items marked as permanent are not removed from the cache until you do it yourself.

 You can combine all cache behaviors or use the one you need.

 # Why to use:
-- Fast in memory cache
+- The Fastest in memory cache (Last check on July 1st 2022)
-- Use both TTL (Time To Live) and LRU (Least Recently Used)
+- One cache for both TTL (Time To Live) and LRU (Least Recently Used)
 - Can store permanent items (Could be removed explicitly by calling ::delete)
-- Could set an optional memory-size for each element and set a maximum size (bytes) for the whole cache
+- Could set an optional memory-size or weight for each element and set a maximum size (bytes) for the whole cache
 - Supports element upsert (Create an item if it does not exist)
 - Don't use a "setTimeout" for each item which increases performance
 - Uses a "HashMap" instead of a plain JavaScript object.
 This increases performance regardless of insertions and deletions.